Faith is a walk in fellowship

 Meetings are held on the 2nd Monday of each month at 1:15 p.m. in the church conference room from September until May.

-Men's Study Group
+Men's Study Group - June Update

 This group is for men who wish to develop fellowship with other faith-minded gentlemen.
 Religious-oriented books are often a topic of discussion but the group is primarily focused on camaraderie.